ABOUT

 As an example, discarded objects – and their graphic- and text-based interpretations – can become invitations to collaborate.
 These are arranged in a way reminiscent of what concrete poetry inventor Eugen Gomringer labels a “play area.”
 [1] Gerald Bruns describes this as a multidimensional place for occupying, and in the words of Lyn Hejinian, one moves through a work “not in straight lines but in curves, swirls, and across intersections.”
 [2]

 In recent years, contemporary art music groups are beginning to explore a more collaborative approach to composition, improvisation is returning to the technical toolbox, and listeners are no longer being regarded as passive observers.
 These shifts coincide with emerging research on energy humanities, for example in the literary criticism and network theory of posthumanist researcher Katherine Hayles.
 [3] My research project aims to explore sustainable alternatives to the earlier chamber and symphonic – and resource-rich – compositional model of fixed instrumentation and progress through the invention, development, and dispensing with themes.
-Musical motifs and ideas are not only assembled and repurpose from existing materials, the instrumentation and personnel are designed to be modular and portable.
+Musical motifs and ideas are not only assembled and repurposed from existing materials, the instrumentation and personnel are designed to be modular and portable.
 The players and performance stimuli alike are locally sourced, based on the resources at hand.

 1. Gerald L. Bruns, The Material of Poetry: Sketches for a Philosophical Poetics.
 Georgia: University of Georgia Press, 2012, 67.